Skip to main content

 (Image credit: Square Enix)

-Mechanically, Max's powers have been limited to using the rewind so far, with no timeline hopping in sight.
+Mechanically, Max's powers are limited to using the rewind, with no timeline hopping in sight.
 It might be wise to focus on one story thread in Reunion, but it's a bit of a shame to see Double Exposure's most inventive element sunset so far.

 Life is Strange: Reunion is able to have its rewind cake and eat it, too, thanks to also playing as the non-superpowered Chloe.
 This is technically the first game in the series to have two playable characters (Life is Strange creator Don't Nod did use the idea in the very similar Tell Me Why, after they left the series behind).
 Chloe's lack of powers is almost liberating.
 Her prickly personality firmly established, it's refreshing to have her brusque dialogue options compared to Max's people-pleaser tendencies.
 Telling annoying guys at the bar to 'eff off just hits.